tjyderrien/spp-extended-theory/README.md

 # Purpose of this project

 You may find a collection of programs aiming to develop control over the excitation of Surface Plasmon Polaritons (SPPs).
 SPPs can be used with light to enhance local power density, but also to induce Laser-Induced Periodic Surface Structures (LIPSS).

 ## Concept

-This code contains optical data for many materials on large range of wavelength.
-These databasis were tabulated from Palik (Handbook of optical constants, Academic Press 1985), and refractiveindex.info databasis.
+This code contains optical data for many materials on a large range of wavelengths.
+These databasis were tabulated from Palik (Handbook of optical constants, Academic Press 1985), and refractiveindex.info databases.

 ## Contents